microsoft/datashaper/javascript/react/docs/report/react.api.md

 //
 // @public (undocumented)
 export function useColumnType(table?: ColumnTable, column?: string): DataType;

+// Warning: (ae-missing-release-tag) "useColumnValidation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function useColumnValidation(validationResult: ValidationResult, name: string): ValidationResult;

 // Warning: (ae-missing-release-tag) "useColumnValueOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //